Famous for its soft and warm feathers that we know and love as eiderdown

 There are thought to be up to 2 million eider ducks in the North American and European populations, and although not immediately threatened, there were large die-offs in the Canadian populations in the 1990s due to sudden changes in the pattern of ice floes.

-Highlights where the Common Eider can be seen
+Spots where the Common Eider can be observed

 Ahlstrandodden and Bamsebu